Admiral-401/alx-low_level_programming/0x0B-malloc_free/README.md

 4-free_grid.c
-0. Float like a butterfly, sting like a bee](0-create_array.c) It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe
+0. Float like a butterfly, sting like a bee](0-create_array.c) It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe I will show you how great I am